nbicocchi/learn-java-core/assets/slides/E9 - Java Multi-Threading.md

 -   `TimeUnit.MILLISECONDS.sleep(2000)` performs `Thread.sleep` for 2000 milliseconds;
 -   `TimeUnit.SECONDS.sleep(2)` performs `Thread.sleep` for 2 seconds;

-### Joining
+### Thread.join()
-The `join` method forces the current thread to wait for the completion of the thread for which the method `join` was called.
+The `Thread.join()` method forces the current thread to wait for the completion of the thread for which the method `join` was called.
 In the following example, the string **"Do something else"** will not be printed until the thread terminates.

 ```
 Thread thread = ...